codex-academy/codeX_Feb2015Intro/lets_code.md

 * create a folder called RedAndGreen
 * change into the folder RedAndGreen using ```cd RedAndGreen```
 * initialize it as a git repository using this command ```git init```
-* create all the files below in that folder
-* after each task remember to add your changes to git

 In github create a new repository called 'RedAndGreen':